Gerard Wegemer received his Ph.D. from the University of Notre Dame. He is heavily

 - English Renaissance

 - The Essential Works of Thomas More.
-Contract with Yale UP, forthcoming 2017-18.
+Co-edited with Stephen W. Smith.
+Yale UP, 2020.

 - Young Thomas More and the Arts of Liberty.
 Cambridge University Press, 2011.

 - Thomas More's Trial by Jury: A Procedural and Legal Review.
 Edited by Henry Ansgar Kelly, Louis Karlin, and Gerard B. Wegemer.
 Boydell & Brewer,